-What a fantastic kick-off to our 2022 season!
-Thank you to more than 1,200 guests who joined us for two live concert performances of Illegal on Long Island!
-Our talented cast and creative team earned rave reviews with the support of our Manhasset production team and sponsor, Yaya Kids Theatre.
+What a fantastic 2022 season!
+THANK YOU to the incredible Angel Island Immigration Station Foundation, Flushing Town Hall, UC Berkeley, Bronx High School of Science, Yaya Kids Theater, Queens College Kupferberg Center, UA3, OCA-NY, the Queens Public Library, and more for hosting live concert performances of ILLEGAL and supporting Asian-American history education through art.
+Our talented cast and creative team earned rave reviews with the support of our student production teams and sponsors.
 We were honored to receive recognition for our AAPI storytelling from Congresswoman Grace Meng and Assemblywoman Gina Sillitti.
-If you missed us this time, be sure to sign up to receive updates on our upcoming shows!
+If you missed us, be sure to follow us on social media to receive updates on our upcoming shows, including March 11, 2023 at the Viscardi Center on Long Island!

 2021 was a fulfilling year of virtual presentations and new connections.